Stratification

 TRAIN: [0 1 2 3 4 5] TEST: [6 7 8]

-By defining three splits, we will use three samples for testing and six for training each time.
+By defining three splits, we use three samples (1-fold) for testing and six (2-folds) for training each time.
 KFold does not shuffle by default.
-It means that it will select the three first samples for the testing set at the first split, then the next three samples for the second split, and the three next for the last split.
+It means that the three first samples are selected for the testing set at the first split, then the three next three samples for the second split, and the three next for the last split.
 In the end, all samples have been used in testing at least once among the different splits.

 Now, let’s apply this strategy to check the generalization performance of our model.